rubenhortas/fail2bangeolocation/README.md

 ## Installation

-You can run this application directly or install it via *pip3*
+You can run *fail2bangeolocation* directly, without installation, or you can install it via *pip3*:

 ```shell
 $ pip3 install fail2bangeolocation